 - Excessive delivery delays

-With protection from so many different types of incidents, you may be thinking that shipping insurance sounds expensive.
+With protection from many different types of incidents, you may be thinking that shipping insurance sounds expensive.
 Let’s break down how much it really costs, and the factors that influence the price that you’ll pay.

 - Shipping volume: Are you shipping a few parcels sporadically or bulk orders regularly?